Contact Us | info@foundation.builders

 Small-scale Enterprise and Sustainability Development

-Students with aptitude and interest in entrepreneurial activities will take our business development courses.
-They can participate in the enterprise development of an SME (Small to Medium Size Enterprise) sponsored by the Institute.
-The students will survey the market for enterprises and startups that suit the community’s needs and students’ vocational skills.
+Students with aptitude and interest in entrepreneurial activities take our business development courses.
+They can participate in the enterprise development of an SME (Small to Medium Size Enterprise) sponsored by the institute.
+The students will survey the market for enterprises and startups that suit the community's needs and students' vocational skills.
 They will develop the business plan, which the business school directors will approve.
-The students will secure the financial resources needed for production and develop the marketing strategy for the product produced by the Enterprise.
+The students will secure the financial resources needed for production and develop the marketing strategy for the product produced by the enterprise.

 The Manufacturing Enterprise will incorporate the classroom with the practical application of the student's vocational and business training.
 The vocational students will be able to apply skills learned in the classroom to on-the-job application with measured results.

-Our business students will gain experience by being involved with all company operations.
-As with the vocational training, the business students will rotate through all the company positions, learning the economic side of operating a business and the operational management skills of Human Resource management, conflict resolution, and ethical interpersonal relationships in the workplace.
+Our business students gain experience by being involved with all company operations.
+As with the vocational training, the business students rotate through all the company positions, learning the economic side of operating a business and the operational management skills of Human Resource management, conflict resolution, and ethical interpersonal relationships in the workplace.

 Vocational Skills Training